kchu25/kchu25.github.io/blog/dist_rep.md

 @@img-small ![local vs. distributed](/blog/pics/local_distributed.png) @@

-In (a) the local representation, we represent different "concepts" in the model using a distinct set of parameters.
+In (a) the local representation, we represent different concepts in the model using a distinct set of parameters.
 The picture illustrates a local representation using one-hot encodings, where each possible one-hot vector represents a single concept (e.g., banana, mango, dog).

 In (b) the distributed representation, we represent different concepts in the model using various combinations of parameters.